Azure/azure-powershell/src/RedisEnterpriseCache/docs/New-AzRedisEnterpriseCache.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+LINKEDDATABASE <ILinkedDatabase[]>: List of database resources to link with this database To construct, see NOTES section for GEOREPLICATIONLINKEDDATABASE properties and create a hash table.
+  - `[Id <String>]`: Resource ID of a database resource to link with this database.

 MODULE <IModule[]>: Optional set of redis modules to enable in this database - modules can only be added at create time.
   - `Name <String>`: The name of the module, e.g. 'RedisBloom', 'RediSearch', 'RedisTimeSeries'